About Us

 It’s a hand up not a hand-out

-Not only are things that are given away not valued, but gifting bicycles in large numbers harms local vendors, who cannot compete with free bikes.
 Working with the existing market networks allows our partners to both realise the true value of the bicycles they receive and distribute them further and more quickly.